How Do You Keep Testicular Atrophy From Getting Worse?

 Testicular atrophy.
-Doesn't sound great, does it?
+The idea of your testicle shrinking doesn't sound great, does it?

 First things first: Cold-induced shrinkage—that feeling of your scrotum pulling inward when chilled—is not the same as testicular atrophy.